theislab/multicpa/README.md

 ## Usage

-To learn how to use this repository, check [`./notebooks/demo.ipynb`](notebooks/demo.ipynb), and the following scripts:
+To learn how to use this repository, check [example_training.ipynb](https://github.com/theislab/multicpa-reproducibility/blob/main/notebooks/example_training.ipynb).

-* Note that hyperparameters in the `demo.ipynb` are not default and will not work for new datasets.
+Note that hyperparameters in the demo are not default and will not work for new datasets.
 Please make sure to run `seml` sweeps for your new dataset to find best hyperparameters.
+Provided Conda environments are strongly recommended.

 ## Examples and Reproducibility
-All the examples and the reproducbility notebooks for the plots in the paper could be found in the [`notebooks/`](notebooks/) folder.
+All the examples and the reproducibility notebooks for the plots in the paper could be found in the [multicpa-reproducibility](https://github.com/theislab/multicpa-reproducibility) repository.

-## Training a model

-There are currently one way to train a MultiCPA model:

-* From jupyter notebook: example in [`./notebooks/demo.ipynb`](notebooks/demo.ipynb)

 ## Documentation

-Currently you can access the documentation via `help` function in IPython.
+Currently, you can access the documentation via `help` function in IPython.
 For example:

 ```python
 from MultiCPA.api import ComPertAPI